Levintsky/ML-tutorial/CV-3D/View-Synthesis.md

 - Task definition:
 	- Synthesize a novel view from a different view point;
 	- More general: 3D-aware 2D generation;
-	- Roughly 3D Representation + Rendering;
+	- Roughly 3D Representation + Rendering; (a lot of trickes shared by 3d-representation);
 - Approaches:
 	- Direct output or from optical flow;
 	- 3D voxel or mesh first;